About Macular Degeneration

 This image was originally published in the Retina Image Bank® website.
 Photographer: Mitzy E. Torres Soriano, MD; Centro medico Cagua-Estado Aragua.
 Venezuela.
 Retina Image Bank.
 2015; Image Number 24990. © The American Society of Retina Specialists.

-GA can occur late in the progression of “dry” AMD, but can also occur even after “wet” AMD has developed and after the use of anti-VEGF injections to stop “wet” AMD.
+GA can occur late in the progression of “dry” AMD, and can also occur even after “wet” AMD has developed and after the use of anti-VEGF injections to stop “wet” AMD.
 Patients with GA can also develop “wet” AMD.

 Why is it called “Geographic Atrophy”?